League of Legends EMEA Championship: History

 The 2016 Summer European LCS finals were played at the Tauron Arena in Kraków, Poland.
 G2 won 3–1 against Splyce and secured their second LCS title.
 Splyce would later win the 2016 Summer European Gauntlet and qualify for Worlds as the third-seeded European team.

 The 2017 Spring European LCS finals were held at the Barclaycard Arena in Hamburg, Germany, where G2 won 3–1 against Unicorns of Love, securing their third LCS title and qualifying for the Mid-Season Invitational (MSI), an annually-held international League of Legends competition.
 G2 placed second at the MSI 2017, losing 1–3 to SKT T1, the Korean representatives, in the finals.
 The Summer Split LCS finals took place in Paris at the AccorHotel Arena, where G2 Esports won 3–0 against Misfits Gaming.

 In 2019 the league rebranded from the "Europe League Championship Series" (EU LCS) to the "League of Legends European Championship" (LEC) and began franchising.
 Following the example of North America's LCS, which franchised a year prior, the LEC selected ten permanent franchise partners, replacing the previous promotion and relegation format.
 The EU LCS' secondary league, the EU Challenger Series (EUCS), was consequently discontinued and replaced with an independent tournament named European Masters, which features the top teams from Europe's many regional leagues.

-In 2020, the league announced via their public Twitter account a partnership with Saudi Arabian city, Neom.
-Following major community backlash, the partnership was called off the next day.
-Another two days later, the league's Director of Esports EMEA, Alberto Guerrero, put out a statement apologizing to the community for the partnership decision, with emphasis on apologizing to 'women, LGBTQIA+ individuals, and League of Legends players in the Middle East'.
+In 2020, the league announced via their public Twitter account a partnership with a proposed Saudi Arabian city, Neom.
+Following major community backlash over the human rights abuses in the country, including criminalization of LGBT people, the partnership was called off the next day.Another two days later, the league's Director of Esports EMEA, Alberto Guerrero, put out a statement apologizing to the community for the partnership decision, with emphasis on apologizing to 'women, LGBTQIA+ individuals, and League of Legends players in the Middle East'.

 Since 2023, Turkey, CIS and MENA have merged with Europe region to become a EMEA (Europe, the Middle East and Africa) region.
 The "League of Legends European Championship" become the "League of Legends EMEA Championship", meaning teams from Turkey and CIS's leagues (TCL, LCL) will no longer get direct slots for the Mid-Season Invitational and the World Championship.
 TCL will be a qualification of Tier-2 league EMEA Masters.

+Trophy

+The LEC Trophy was designed by DesignStudio and manufactured by English silverware company, Thomas Lyte.
+The design was inspired by the format of the tournament and its ten competing teams.
+Each team is represented by an individual column which cascades in a spiralling motion until one column rises to the top, and is named LEC Champion.
+The trophy was made in 2019, and stands at 1m in height.